Building Native Agent Team Mode for Codex

 └── Teammate 3: polls → claims → works → writes result

-Each teammate is a separate process.
-They don't talk to each other directly — all coordination happens through the shared task board.
-The lead can monitor progress by reading task statuses.
+Each teammate is its own process.
+They never talk to each other — coordination is just reading and writing files.
+The lead monitors progress by checking task statuses on disk.

 Shared store, not message passing

-Someone asked if the lead handles state sync across the team or if there's a shared store.
-It's a shared store — per team.
-The lead creates tasks, agents poll the board, claim work, write results.
-The lead reads results directly from the board.
-No need for the lead to relay messages.
-Agents use team_message only to ask questions, not to send results.
+Someone asked if the lead handles state sync or if there's a shared store.
+Shared store, per team.
+Lead creates tasks, agents poll the board, claim work, write results.
+Lead reads results directly.
+No relaying.
+Agents only use team_message to ask the lead questions, not to send results.

-This is the same filesystem protocol pattern Claude Code uses internally.
-I added it to Codex because it makes agent coordination dead simple and with GPT-5.3 Codex pricing, running a team of agents is very cost-effective.
+Same filesystem protocol as Claude Code.
+I added it to Codex because the pattern is simple and GPT-5.3 pricing makes running a whole team of agents cheap.

 Will share the fork soon.